Do you know what you’re breathing?

 Vaping products are now manufactured with thousands of different flavour variants such as cinnamon, berry, tropical and menthol.
-Each of these ingredients also carry their own potential risk and side effects.
+Each of these ingredients also carries their own potential risk and side effects.

-For example, a study from Yale University found that vanillin — an extract of the vanilla bean — transforms into chemicals called acetals when aerosolised (heated into vapour).
+For example, a study from Yale University found that vanillin — an extract from vanilla beans — turned into chemicals called acetals when aerosolised (heated into vapour).
 Those chemicals were associated with lung irritation and damage.

-Another study found that e-liquid containing cinnamon flavouring transformed into a cancer-causing compound when heated.
+Another study found that e-liquid containing cinnamon flavouring turned into a cancer-causing compound when heated.
 As a result, it was quickly removed from the market.
-How much harm had already been done?
-And how many other harmful additives are there that we don’t even know about yet?

 A lot of e-liquids contain nicotine, which is the same highly addictive drug found in tobacco.
 Nicotine is one of the hardest things for people to give up, with addiction and withdrawal causing both physical and psychological effects.
 Many people find it very hard to quit smoking because they have become addicted to nicotine.

 Nicotine produces physical and mood-altering effects in your brain that may give some short-term pleasure.
 However, withdrawal is fast and intense.
 Insomnia, irritability, and anxiety are just some of the effects people who are addicted to nicotine experience.
 That’s not to mention the physical symptoms, like restlessness, increased hunger, constipation or diarrhoea.
 Gross

 Some e-liquids have been found to contain heavy metals such as cadmium, chromium, lead, manganese and nickel.
-These five heavy metals can be toxic to inhale and contain cancer-causing properties.
-Researchers believe it is the coil that heats the liquid in vapes that is the main source of these metals.
+These five heavy metals can be toxic to inhale and may cause cancer.
+Researchers believe it is the coil that heats the liquid in vapes that is the main source of these metals, so they may be more common where the coil is overheated.

 Your safest bet is, if you don’t smoke, don’t pick up a vape.

 And the flavours?
-Well, they taste good, but many flavours are not safe to inhale.
-You can eat them, but there are tons of things you can eat but shouldn’t breathe such as fizzy drinks – fun to drink, not so fun when it goes down your nose while laughing – right?!
+Well, they taste good, but many flavours have not been tested and may not be safe to inhale.
+You can eat them, but there are tons of things you can eat but shouldn’t breathe in such as fizzy drinks – fun to drink, not so fun when it goes down your nose while laughing – right?!